celisun/ROS_odom_spin_Irobot_Create/README.md

 # ROS odom spin
-Irobot Create 2, make accurate spins using ROS odometry, and multiple tasks, can be building blocks for complex tasks in irobot navigation, etc.
+Irobot Create 2, make accurate spins using ROS odometry and multiple tasks, can be used for building blocks for complex tasks in irobot navigation, etc.

 ## Dependencies